mercurial-tutor/mercurial-tutor.github.io/README.md

 ---

 Python, Go, & Java programming. *Looking for weekly two-hour, semester-long commitments.*
-Remote in Eastern Standard Time (EST) or in-person NYC.
+Available on weeknights and weekends; remote in Eastern Standard Time (EST) or in-person NYC.

 ### Undergraduate Computer Science
 Need help with assignments or studying for undergraduate exams?